-Reports should be made to the in a timely manner.
-If the Headteacher has any doubt as to whether the information which has been shared about the individual as a low-level concern in fact meets the harm threshold, they will consult with the LADO.
+Reports should be made to the Headteacher in a timely manner.
+If they have any doubt as to whether the information which has been shared about the individual as a low-level concern in fact meets the harm threshold, they will consult with the LADO.
 In the absence of the Headteacher reports should be made to the Deputy Head.